Leopard 2: Leopard 2A7+

 The Leopard 2A7+ was first shown to the public during the Eurosatory 2010, featuring the label "Developed by KMW – tested and qualified by the German Ministry of Defence".
 The Leopard 2A7+ has been tested by the Bundeswehr under the name UrbOp (urban operations).

 The Leopard 2A7+ is designed to operate both in low-intensity and high-intensity conflicts.
 The tank's protection has been increased by modular armour.
 The frontal protection has been improved with a dual kit on the turret and hull front, while 360° protection against RPGs and mine protection increase the survivability of the tank in urban operations.
 The modular armour's system components were first used by Canada in Afghanistan.
 It can fire programmable High Explosive munitions.
 The turret-mounted MG3 has been replaced with a stabilised FLW 200 remotely controlled weapon station.
 Mobility, sustainability, and situational awareness have also been improved.

-In December 2018, Hungary ordered 44 2A7+s, making them the second operator of the improved version, after Qatar.
+In December 2018, Hungary ordered forty-four 2A7+s (subvariant 2A7HU), making them the second operator of the improved version, after Qatar.

+Leopard 2A8

+The Leopard 2A8 will be based on the current Leopard 2A7HU production model but feature additional improvements; among them the integration of the Trophy active protection system and an all-round situational awareness system with sensor-fusion capability.

+Orders

+To replace the eighteen Leopard 2A6 tanks handed over to the Armed Forces of Ukraine, the German Ministry of Defence begun planning a purchase a batch of eighteen Leopard 2A8 tanks (with the option for a further 105) in May 2023.
+In July 2024, Germany's budget committee approved a purchase of the remaining 105 tanks, in a contract worth 2.93 bln €.
+Deliveries are planned between 2027 and 2030 and some ordered tanks will be used by the 45th Panzer Brigade, which, at the time of purchase, was deployed in Lithuania.

+The Czech Ministry of Defense started negotiations for the purchase of 70–77 Leopard 2A8 in May 2023, including domestic manufacturing rights for aspects of the tank production.
+Czech government approved the purchase in June 2024, with the final order being for 77 tanks delivered by 2030, for an estimated 52 billion Czech crowns.

+In July 2023 Lithuanian MoD announced that the Leopard 2A8 proved to be the only tank to meet the requirements set by the ministry, leading to the rejection of bids of the M1 Abrams and K2 Black Panther tanks.
+In January 2024 Lithuanian State Defence Council agreed to purchase the tanks and associated support vehicles to equip a Tank Battalion, but the final cost and the number of vehicles remained a subject of negotiations.
+In December 2024 Lithuania signed a confirmation of 44 Leopard 2A8 tanks acquisition contract.